The Bottom Line

 There are only a few roads crossing the limestone plateau and in summer literally thousands of cars and tour buses crawl along these roads.
 If you have the chance, come at another time.
 With only a few hardy sheep about the Burren is best experienced in small company or alone.
 Park the car at a convenient spot and walk a few hundred careful steps away from the road, negotiating fissures and the odd loose rock.
 Then look around you and experience the sensation of being the first explorer on another planet.

-On a practical note - should you wish to explore the Burren with your rental car, make sure to have a tank full of gas before setting out.
+Again a note regarding preparation - should you wish to explore the Burren with your rental car, make sure to have a tank full of gas before setting out.
 It might also be a good idea to combine the trip with a visit to the Cliffs of Moher.
+Both can be easily done in a single day and go hand-in-glove.